-Rebekah Pite, Assistant Professor of History
+Rebekah Pite, Associate Professor of History

 Q: In HIST 106, Introduction to History, students are expected to learn how professional historians analyze primary sources.
 Can you tell me about the use of primary sources in your Food Histories section?

 A: One of my main goals is that students work with primary and secondary sources together to construct a narrative about the past.
 Their research project asks them to use a cookbook as a primary source to gain insight into a historical moment.
 I take an unconventional item that many wouldn’t think of as an historical source and show how the students can use it, together with secondary material, to learn a lot about the past.
 We start with smaller types of primary sources like one recipe or an advertisement.
 We also look at scholars who have used cookbooks as primary sources to see how they combine their analysis with secondary sources to tell a story about a particular time, group of people, or individual.
 Then the students work towards choosing their own cookbook or series of cookbooks to work with for their final projects.

 Q: The library bought a collection of cookbooks that was heavily used by this class.
 Was that a collection you identified or knew something about?